Project-Starlivia/Strune/README.md

 <options>
 ```

-options and dependence are optional.
+Other than labels are optional.
 For Obsidian compatibility, the `[[<dependence01>]]` notation is also supported.

 ## Viewer – PerseusView